Judicial Branch Home >

 - Effective June 29, 2012: Any delinquent court or citation fine that has been referred to the MN Department of Revenue (DOR) for collection must be paid directly to the DOR and cannot be paid at any Hennepin County District Court location.
 Read Paying a Fine in Collection.

 - Effective July 1, 2009: Citations issued with multiple charges and an offense date of July 1, 2009 or later will be assessed one "surcharge" per incident.
 If you have received a multi-charge citation, read more about Fine Amounts on our website.

 Types of Tickets & Fines

-Many types of citations (tickets) and fines issued in cities in Hennepin County are processed at the Hennepin County District Court, including: Parking , Traffic, Criminal, Ordinances, Boating, Fish & Wildlife, and DNR fines.
+Many types of citations (tickets) and fines issued in cities in Hennepin County are processed at Hennepin County District Court, including: parking , traffic, criminal, municipal ordinance, boating, and Department of Natural Resources (game and fish).

 A "payable" citation is one that does NOT require a court appearance, and payments are made to the court office called Violations Bureau.
 View Payment Options.

 Some citations are called “administrative" and are not payable to the court, but rather must be settled with the city government where they were issued.
 If the words "District Court" or "Violations Bureau" do NOT appear on the ticket, it is probably an "administrative" ticket.
 Carefully read the front and back of the ticket to see how and where you can pay or contest the ticket.
 MN Statutes § 169.999 allows local governments to issue administrative tickets in certain situations.